 By 2003 the school had grown to around 800 pupils and a new sixth form centre and drama block, with additional classrooms on the first floor, was erected, now known as N Block.
 In order to make way for the block, a small stand-alone building had to be demolished, previously used for drama for many years – although in the 60s it was used for book-binding!

-In September 2017 the Willink become a National Teaching School designated by the National College for Teaching & Leadership.
+In September 2017 the Willink become a National Teaching School designated by the National College for Teaching & Leadership and is now a strategic partner to the Berkshire Teaching School Hub.

-The school now has about 1080 students, with around 75 teachers (not all full-time) and nearly 70 admin and other non-teaching staff.
+The school now has about 1200 students, including 200 in Sixth Form, with around 75 teachers (not all full-time) and nearly 70 admin and other non-teaching staff.